qmk/qmk_firmware/docs/feature_combo.md

     return false;
 }
 ```
+## Layer independent combos

+If you, for example, use multiple layers for different key layouts, one for QWERTY, another for Colemac, you might want your combos to work from the same key positions on all layers.
+Defining the same combos again for another layout is redundant and takes more memory.
+The solution is to just check the keycodes from one layer.

+With `#define COMBO_ONLY_FROM_LAYER _LAYER_A` the combos' keys are always checked from layer `_LAYER_A` even though the active layer would be `_LAYER_B`.

 ## User callbacks

 In addition to the keycodes, there are a few functions that you can use to set the status, or check it: